eagle-io/docs/source/topics/account_settings/security/index.rst

 Send messages
 	Send messages to users of the Workspace.

-Subscribe notifications
-	Subscribe to Nodes and receive Email and SMS notifications.

-Manage notifications
-	Manage user notification subscriptions on behalf of other users.

 Acknowledge alarms
 	Acknowledge alarms with or without comment.

 Edit states & alarms
 	Configure Node states and alarms, or Clear alarms.

+Edit quality & annotations
+	Assign quality and annotations to timeseries records.

 Edit data
-	Modify timeseries data values, quality and annotations.
+	Modify or remove timeseries record values.

 Operate
 	User can Acquire and Control Datasources and Parameters.

+Subscribe notifications
+	Subscribe to Nodes and receive Email and SMS notifications.

+Manage notifications
+	Manage user notification subscriptions on behalf of other users.

 Configure
 	Create, Modify & Delete Nodes and associated configuration or Upload Attachments.